-The Peer Research Ambassadors are UConn students who have engaged in research and creative activity during their undergraduate careers and want to help other students get involved.
-Ambassadors attend OUR workshops and help represent OUR at events such as career fairs and open houses.
+The Peer Research Ambassadors (PRAs) are UConn students who have engaged in research and creative activity during their undergraduate careers and want to help other students get involved.
+PRAs attend OUR workshops and help represent OUR at events such as career fairs and open houses.
 They also serve as an informal advisory board, sharing feedback with OUR administrators on how to improve outreach efforts and programming.

 In addition, Peer Research Ambassadors are available to talk with students and share advice about getting started with and engaging in research, scholarship, and/or creative projects.
 If you're looking to get involved in these activities, it is extremely valuable to hear directly from other students about their experiences.
-Meet with a Peer Research Ambassador during a group drop-in advising session or schedule a one-on-one advising conversation.
+Meet with a Peer Research Ambassador during a virtual drop-in advising session or schedule a one-on-one advising conversation.

 By Lucie Lopez, Peer Research Ambassador

 Peer Research Ambassador Profiles

-Click on the Ambassador photos below for their full profiles and to contact an Ambassador.
+Click on the Peer Research Ambassador photos below for their full profiles and to contact an Ambassador.